carpentries/instructor-training/episodes/23-introductions.md

 Imagine you have completed instructor training and you are about to teach a full lesson around the material you have been practicing teaching during this training.

-1. Write out some notes, covering a few of the topics described above:
+1. Write out some notes, covering a few of the topics described above (3-4 minutes):
-2. Introduce yourself effectively
+  a.
+Introduce yourself effectively
-3. Clarify learning objectives and expectations
+  b.
+Clarify learning objectives and expectations
-4. Set the tone for the workshop
+  c.
+Set the tone for the workshop
-5. Return to your groups of 2 or 3 and each give 2 minutes of your introduction.
+2. Return to your groups of 2 or 3 and each give 2 minutes of your introduction.
 (5-6 min)
-6. After each introduction, briefly share feedback, reserving extensive discussion for after all have had a turn to present.
+3. After each introduction, briefly share feedback, reserving extensive discussion for after all have had a turn to present.

 This exercise will take about 15 minutes.